 Ragdoll cats tend to be large in size.
-A fully grown Ragdoll cat might weigh between 10-20 pounds or more and range in height anywhere from about 9"-11" inches tall.
+A full-grown Ragdoll cat might weigh between 10 and 20 pounds or more, and range in height anywhere from about 9 inches to 11 inches tall.

 How long do Ragdoll cats live?

-The Average lifespan for Ragdoll is 18-20 years.
+The average life span for Ragdoll cat is 12 to 15 years.

 Do Ragdoll cats shed?